 Protect areas identified in the Plan as Wahi Taonga Sites, Wahi Taonga Management Areas and Mahinga Kai sites, from damage or destruction, wherever practical.

-2.19 The District Plan has been prepared to give effect to these functions, and the proposed plan change makes changes that are consistent with these functions of the Council.
+2.25 The District Plan has been prepared to give effect to these functions, and the proposed plan change makes changes that are consistent with the functions of the Council as identified in this section.

 Section 32 RMA